-- 2.9.10.4.
-Cultural Competency Training.
-Contractor shall provide cultural competency, sensitivity, or diversity training for staff, Network Providers and First Tier, Downstream and Related Entities with direct Enrollee interaction.
-The training shall cover information about the identified cultural groups in the Contractor's Service Areas, such as the groups' beliefs about illness and health; methods of interacting with providers and the health care structure; and, language and literacy needs. - 2.9.10.5.
+- 2.9.10.5.
 Provider Manual.
 The Provider Manual shall be a comprehensive online reference tool for the Provider and staff regarding, but not limited to, administrative, prior authorization, and referral processes, claims and encounter submission processes, continuity of care requirements, and plan benefits.
 The Provider Manual shall also address topics such as clinical practice guidelines, availability and access standards, care management programs and Enrollee rights. - 2.9.10.5.1.
-Except as otherwise required or authorized by CMS, DHCS or by operation of law, ensure that Network Providers receive 30 days advance notice in writing of policy and procedure changes, and maintain a process to provide education and training for Network Providers regarding any changes that may be implemented, prior to the policy and procedure changes taking effect. - 2.9.10.6.
+Except as otherwise required or authorized by CMS, DHCS or by operation of law, ensure that Network Providers receive thirty (30) days advance notice in writing of policy and procedure changes, and maintain a process to provide education and training for Network Providers regarding any changes that may be implemented, prior to the policy and procedure changes taking effect. - 2.9.10.6.
 Provider Directory.
 Contractor shall make its Provider Directory available to Providers via Contractor's web-portal and as described in Section 2.17. - 2.9.10.7.
 Provider-based Health Education for Enrollees.
 Contractor shall encourage Network Providers to provide health education to Enrollees as described in Section 2.9.10.8.
 Contractor shall ensure that Network Providers have the preventive care, disease-specific and plan services information necessary to support Enrollee education in an effort to promote compliance with treatment directives and to encourage self-directed care. - 2.9.10.8.
 Health Education.
 Contractor shall implement and maintain a health education program that includes programs, services, functions, and resources necessary to provide health education, health promotion and patient education for all Enrollees.
 This includes helping the Enrollee understand their health plan and the benefits the plan provides.